kysj25/jsmacmatw/README.md

 So once you save the page, you can use it offline.

 I would like to thank pioneers especially Daratrixx and Peksa, and my companions.
-I hope this is somewhat helpful for good game experiences.
+Though I hope this is somewhat helpful for good relationships, finally I don't recommend this actively.
+Because close friends able to meet only once-in-a-lifetime are also beautiful in memory.